 However, these symptoms may also occur in those who are not pregnant.
 This is because of the increased levels of progesterone that are present during the last stages of the menstrual cycle.

 Days 7–10 past ovulation

-When the fertilized egg implants itself in the uterus, around one-third of people will notice light bleeding, or spotting, which is called implantation bleeding.
+When the fertilized egg implants itself in the uterus, around one-third of women will notice light bleeding or spotting, which is called implantation bleeding.